 Tip: Background processing is especially useful for antiques and collectibles that require more detailed analysis.

-Add photos of maker's marks or labels (click Add or Paste)
+Add photos of any maker's marks, stamps, or labels (click Add or Paste from clipboard)

 Each refinement uses 1 AI query from your allowance.